Deliberate Values Dissonance

 - A customer at Flo's diner was talking about all the wonderful things about The Fifties and how America going back to that time and those values would be better for everyone, and Flo replies that she agrees and will turn the diner retro, "starting with this vintage sign..."
 She writes something down and shows it to him, but with her back to the "camera," all we see is his horrified reaction.
 In the next panel, we see what the sign says: "WHITES ONLY."
 The man concedes, "Well, maybe not better for everyone."

-- Dana visits an alternate universe in which every person is given one wish.
-It's revealed that Clarence Thomas wished for the United States Constitution to be interpreted as the Founding Fathers originally intended, and it is implied that he is now a servant/slave because of it.
+- Danae visits an alternate universe in which every person is given one wish.
+It's revealed that Clarence Thomas (real life Associate Justice of the Supreme Court) wished for the United States Constitution to be interpreted as the Founding Fathers originally intended, and it is implied that he is now a servant/slave because of it.

 - Old Harry's Game plays with this sometimes, especially with historically "good" or "heroic" characters, almost all of whom are in hell for one reason or another.
 For example, Thomas Jefferson in his first appearance relates a funny antecdote about writing the Declaration of Independence, halfway through the line "We hold these truths to be self evident, that all men are created equal" his ink ran out, and he sent his slave to get more, seeing no contradiction in this.
 It's also implied that Jack the Ripper was Queen Victoria's nephew, and she ordered the Prime Minister to let him rampage freely, and shielded him from justice, only concerned with the shame the scandal would bring on the Royal Family, not the deaths of her subjects.
 It's all completely Played for Laughs, of course.